artm/biofame-display/Readme.md

 [ ] !!! check if new templates are freed after compression !!!

-[x] if can't make template for DB image - rename it to xxx.jpg.broken [x] more filetypes: .gif, .png

-[ ] crop database images (when?)
-    [ ] the problem with cropping is that we show them in main thread, but the extractor "belongs" in biometric thread. we could assume, that by the time cropping is requested the extractor isn't used by the biometrics, but eventually this ass-umption would bite us in the ass.
-The simplest is to crop in biometric thread and communicate the cropped faces via signal.

 [ ] make crop show less black borders (check if crop hight is larger then orig image)

 [ ] animation